RazorDevs/Deep-Aether/README.md

 The Deep Aether mod introduces:
   - New Skyjade Ore
   - New Skyjade Tools
-  - New Aerglow Grove and Virulent Forest Biomes
+  - New Aerglow Grove Biome
   - New Music Discs
   - New Structures
   - And more...